 - g.
 The following campaign expenditures shall be eligible for public financing only if original receipts are supplied: - (1) the costs of purchasing, printing and shipping physical campaign materials, as defined by Section 4 of this code. - (2) stationary, paper and office supplies purchased during the campaign period primarily in order to create and display physical campaign materials. - h.
-The following expenditures shall not be eligible for public financing: - (1) food or beverages of any sort. - (2) payments for labor associated with any campaign. - (3) payments for online services of any kind, including payments for online advertising and website or web-page design, with the exception of online printing services. - (4) any expenditure for which an Original receipt is not provided - i.
-Campaign expenditures which do not fall into categories identified in the preceding two subclauses may be approved for public financing at the discretion of the Elections Coordinator.
+The following expenditures shall not be eligible for public financing: - (1) food or beverages of any sort. - (2) payments for labor associated with any campaign. - (3) payments for online services of any kind, including payments for online advertising and website or web-page design, with the exception of online printing services. - (4) any expenditure for which an Original receipt is not provided - Campaign expenditures which do not fall into categories identified in the preceding two subclauses may be approved for public financing at the discretion of the Elections Coordinator.
 Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the Election Board. - j.
 In the event that physical campaign materials belonging to a candidate or measure sponsor are intentionally tampered with (as defined by Section 3, Cl.
 III (k)), the candidate can, with the Elections Coordinator's permission, report this item as a \$0.00 expense on their financial disclosure statement. - k.
-(Recycled materials used for campaign purposes must be reported on financial disclosure statements at a fair price established by the Elections Coordinator. | a.
-In the event that a candidate or any person associated with a candidate, initiative or referendum campaign (for or against) violates the Election Code before or during the elections, an affected party, another candidate who has observed the violation, or the Elections Coordinator may file an a43.
-Grievances may not be filed anonymously and all witnesses cited in a arievance must be named explicitly...
+Recycled materials used for campaign purposes must be reported on financial disclosure statements at a fair price established by the Elections Coordinator.